 Wheat Sector at a Glance

-As international competition in global wheat markets has grown, farmers’ returns for planting wheat in the United States have declined relative to other crops, which has additionally encouraged some farmers to reduce wheat plantings.
-Changes in farm legislation in the mid-1990s, that allowed farmers more flexible crop choices also reduced wheat acreage.
+As competition in global wheat markets has grown, farmers’ returns for planting wheat in the United States have declined relative to other crops, which has additionally encouraged some farmers to reduce wheat plantings.
+Changes in farm legislation in the mid-1990s that allowed farmers more flexible crop choices also reduced wheat acreage.

 Specifically, the 1996 Farm Act strengthened the market orientation of crop planting by eliminating the requirement that farmers maintain base acreage of a crop to qualify for Government payments.
 In addition, wheat sowings lost ground to coarse grains and oilseeds due to technological innovations that improved production prospects for corn and soybeans.
 Genetic improvement has been slower for wheat due to the food grain’s significantly more complex genetics and lower potential returns from research investments.
 Farmers grow wheat primarily for human food use, and U.S. food processors are wary of consumers’ reactions to products containing genetically modified (GM) wheat.
 No GM wheat is commercially grown in the United States.